Max Joseph von Pettenkofer

 Max Joseph Pettenkofer, ennobled in 1883 as Max Joseph von Pettenkofer (3 December 1818 – 10 February 1901) was a Bavarian chemist and hygienist.
 He is known for his work in practical hygiene, as an apostle of good water, fresh air and proper sewage disposal.
 He was further known as an anti-contagionist, a school of thought, named later on, that did not believe in the then novel concept that bacteria were the main cause of disease.
 In particular he argued in favor of a variety of conditions collectively contributing to the incidence of disease including: personal state of health, the fermentation of environmental ground water, and also the germ in question.
 He was most well known for his establishment of hygiene as an experimental science and also was a strong proponent for the founding of hygiene institutes in Germany.
 His work served as an example which other institutes around the world emulated.

 Early life and education

 Pettenkofer was born in Lichtenheim, near Neuburg an der Donau, now part of Weichering.
 He was a nephew of Franz Xaver (1783–1850), who from 1823 was a surgeon and apothecary to the Bavarian court and was the author of some chemical investigations on the vegetable alkaloids.
 After a falling out with a relative he was staying with he briefly entered the theater.
 He returned to his family to marry Helene Pettenkofer.
 A stipulation of his marriage was that he pursue another career and was advised to pursue medicine.
-He attended the Wilhelmsgymnasium, in Munich, then studied pharmacy and medicine at the Ludwig Maximilian University, where he graduated M.D. in 1845.
+He attended the Wilhelmsgymnasium in Munich, then studied pharmacy and medicine at the Ludwig-Maximilians-Universität München where he graduated M.D. in 1845.